danteisalive/AVRCompiler/README.md

-Repo for a toy compiler written from scratch in Java
+Repo for a AVR compiler written from scratch in Java

+This compiler supports basic types, arrays, classes, and structs.